There’s more to sell than tickets. Your event CRM can highlight the right secondary spend add-ons to enhance your customers’ experience.

 In Spektrix, you can segment contacts using a tool we call Customer Lists - which is great for targeted marketing campaigns and also handy for helping generate revenue for your supporting items as they let you actively promote items to your customers.
 As with marketing for events, you want to make sure that your campaigns are segmented intelligently so that your offer is relevant and enticing.

 There are a number of ways you can use the Customer Lists functionality to do this.
 Here are a few examples you could use with customer and purchasing segments:

-As well as increasing revenue, this also help enhances the customer experience leaving them more likely to return (for more on this, check out our blog on reattendance).
+As well as increasing revenue, this enhances the customer experience leaving them more likely to return.

 There’s so much more out there than just selling tickets.
-Your organisation is selling an experience and by upping your secondary spend game, not only will you be able to increase revenue, you'll also be giving your audience members a better and more satisfying experience.
+Your organisation is selling an experience.
+By upping your secondary spend game, not only will you be able to increase revenue, you'll also be giving your audience members a better and more satisfying experience.